- Home

 Is SafetyWing legit?

 Yes.
 SafetyWing is a legitimate insurance company founded in 2018 and backed by Y Combinator.
-Their policies are underwritten by Tokio Marine, one of the world's largest insurance companies.
+Their policies are underwritten by Tokio Marine HCC, one of the world's largest insurance groups.
 They've paid out millions in claims to digital nomads worldwide.

-Yes, SafetyWing covers COVID-19 treatment as they would any other illness.
-This includes hospitalization, doctor visits, and prescribed medications.
-However, they do not cover COVID testing for travel requirements or quarantine hotel costs.
+Yes, SafetyWing covers COVID-19 treatment as they would any other illness — hospitalization, doctor visits, and prescribed medications.
+They do not cover COVID testing for travel requirements or quarantine hotel costs.

-Yes, this is one of SafetyWing's best features.
-You can purchase coverage from anywhere in the world, even after your trip has started.
-There's no requirement to buy before departing your home country.
+Yes.
+You can purchase SafetyWing from anywhere in the world, even mid-trip.
+There is no requirement to buy before departing your home country.
+Coverage starts the day after purchase.
+Any conditions developed before your purchase date are considered pre-existing.

 Does SafetyWing cover the US?